Deltadromeus: Paleoenvironment

-Fossils of Deltadromeus are known from the Kem Kem Beds, one of many dinosaur-bearing Cretaceous-aged fossil formations in North Africa.
+Fossils of Deltadromeus are known from the Kem Kem Beds, one of many dinosaur-bearing Cretaceous-aged geologic units in North Africa.
 Others include the Bahariya Formation of Egypt and the Elrhaz and Echkar Formations of Niger.
 If the material assigned to Deltadromeus by Sereno and colleagues (1995) is from Deltadromeus, its range would include Bahariya Formation.
-This would indicate that the distribution of Deltadromeus is similar to that of Spinosaurus, though Spinosaurus' taxonomy and distribution too is debated.
+This would indicate that the distribution of Deltadromeus is similar to that of Spinosaurus.
 North Africa during this period bordered the Tethys Sea, which transformed the region into a mangrove-dominated coastal environment filled with vast tidal flats and waterways.

 The composition of the dinosaur fauna of North Africa at this time is an anomaly, as there are fewer herbivorous dinosaur species relative to carnivorous dinosaur species than in most fossil sites.
-This abundance of theropods compared to that of non-theropods was dubbed "Stromer's Riddle", which despite suggestions that this is due to ecological, preservation, or other biases, is supported by the fossil record.
-This over prevalence of theropods indicates that there was niche partitioning between the different theropod clades, with spinosaurids consuming fish while other groups hunted herbivorous dinosaurs.
-Isotopic evidence supports this, which found greater quantities of sizable, terrestrial animals in the diets of carcharodontosaurids and ceratosaurs from both the Kem Kem Beds and Elrhaz Formation.
+This abundance of theropods compared to that of non-theropods was dubbed "Stromer's Riddle", which, despite suggestions that this is due to ecological, preservation, or other biases, can be supported by the fossil record.
+This over prevalence of theropods indicates that there could have been niche partitioning between the different theropod clades, with spinosaurids consuming fish while other groups hunted herbivorous dinosaurs.
+Isotopic evidence supports this as there were greater quantities of sizable, terrestrial animals in the diets of carcharodontosaurids and ceratosaurs from both the Kem Kem Beds and Elrhaz Formation.
 North Africa was dominated by a triumvirate of Abelisauroidea, Spinosauridae, and Carcharodontosauridae during the mid-Cretaceous, with all of these groups present in the Kem Kem Beds, Echkar, Elrhaz, and Bahariya Formations.

-The abelisauroid affinities of Deltadromeus/Bahariasaurus suggest that they may be omnivorous or herbivorous.
-This is based on the herbivorous/omnivorous nature of Limusaurus and Berthasaura, which were recovered as a relative of Deltadromeus/Bahariasaurus in phylogenetic analyses.
-This would indicate niche partitioning in the large theropods in these localities, with Deltadromeus/Bahariasaurus filling a niche typically filled by ornithischians.
+The abelisauroid affinities of Deltadromeus and Bahariasaurus suggest that they may be omnivorous or herbivorous.
+This is based on the herbivorous/omnivorous nature of Limusaurus and Berthasaura, which were recovered as a relative of Deltadromeus and Bahariasaurus in phylogenetic analyses.
+This would indicate niche partitioning in the large theropods in these localities, with Deltadromeus and Bahariasaurus filling a niche typically filled by ornithischians.
 However, this cannot be confirmed no skull material has been found for either Deltadromeus or Bahariasaurus.